kriptogan/MyCart/SHARING_IMPLEMENTATION_PLAN.md

 - Test each step before moving to next
 - Maintain existing app functionality
 - Follow existing code patterns and style

+## Recent Enhancements
+- **Auto-upload on Group Creation**: When creating a group, user's current groceries and categories are automatically uploaded, ensuring new members have immediate access to the group owner's data.